ongardie/configs/firefox.md

 This gets rid of the minimize/maximize/close buttons and removes the padding on either side of the tabs.

+Consider setting `full-screen-api.ignore-widgets` to `true`.
+This changes full-screen mode (F11) to hide all UI elements but not go full screen.

 Set `widget.non-native-theme.scrollbar.size.override` to about `25` to increase the scrollbar width.